Calendar and desk planner

 Why you should start early

-Given that council processing times for a fresh application commonly run 8–16 weeks depending on the borough, waiting until your existing licence is close to expiry before starting a renewal is a real risk.
-We recommend starting the renewal process at least 3 months before expiry, so that even with a longer-than-average council review, there's no gap between your old licence expiring and the new one being granted.
+Given that council processing times for a fresh application commonly run 8 to 16 weeks depending on the borough, waiting until your existing licence is close to expiry before starting a renewal is a real risk.
+We recommend starting the renewal process at least three months before expiry, so that even with a longer-than-average council review, there's no gap between your old licence expiring and the new one being granted.

 What can change between renewals